 Accountant

 An accountant takes the raw data your bookkeeper organizes and turns it into a bigger picture.
 They prepare reports, analyze your finances, and help you understand what the numbers are saying.
-Accountants often step in when you want more than just records.
+Accountants step in when you want more than records.
 You want insight.

 Enrolled Agent (EA)